 In Colombia, there are more than 85 NGO agencies dedicated to protecting indigenous communities, vulnerable areas of nature, and the animals that live in it.
 They are found in areas such as the Amazon, the Pacific coast, the Caribbean, Central Colombia, Eastern, and others.
 These institutions work in different ways to finance their projects, some through tourism and others only with donations.

 These NGOs are registered in Colombia as organizations that help displaced people, orphaned children, and the poor with clothes, food, work, and shelter.
 In addition, other agencies try to protect animals in danger of extinction by creating protected habitats, where animals traverse, hunt, live, and thrive.
 Other entities defend the human and land rights that belong to indigenous communities and small farmers with lawyers and petitions for the government.

-In short, tourism seems to be a good option to help NGOs earn money and put pressure on the government, companies and large landowners; as many tourists want to visit and experience indigenous culture and at the same time make known to the world, the beautiful landscape, people, nature and environment of Colombia.
+Tourism is a good option to help NGOs earn money and put pressure on the government, companies, and large landowners; as many tourists want to visit and experience indigenous culture and at the same time make known to the world, the beautiful landscape, people, nature and environment of Colombia.
 For that reason the more exposure they have in the world, the more influence there will be on the people to do the right thing.